dofuuz/python-soxr/README.md

     16000       # target samplerate
 )
 ```
-If input is not numpy.ndarray, it will be converted to numpy.ndarray(dtype=np.float32).
+If input is not `numpy.ndarray`, it will be converted to `numpy.ndarray(dtype='float32')`.
 dtype should be one of float32, float64, int16, int32.

-Output is numpy.ndarray with same ndim and dtype with input.
+Output is `numpy.ndarray` with same dimension and data type of input.

 ## Streaming usage